 Where relevant, Invisible Children invests in projects that improve or enhance infrastructure that contributes the economic opportunities available to the community.
 This can include repairing roads used for trade, Water, Sanitation and Hygiene (WASH) initiatives, and other community projects

 Village Savings and Loan Associations (VSLA)

-With small initial investments and continued support and training resources from Invisible Children, participants are equipped to provide for their families, enhance their local economy, and transform their communities.
-Often, communities participating in income-generating projects will also form local VSLAs through which the participants are able to reinvest other sustainable local businesses and projects.
-Through providing low-interest community loans through the VSLA, participants are able to support one another and open up more opportunities for other members of their community, ensuring that the project has an even wider, long-lasting impact.
+In most communities, we support the formation of local VSLAs through which participants reinvest resources in sustainable local businesses and projects.
+Through providing low-interest community loans, participants support one another and open up more opportunities for other members of their community, ensuring that the project has an even wider, long-lasting impact.